sybrew/the-seo-framework/readme.txt

 		* `the_seo_framework_schema_queued_graph_data` is now available.
 It's used to allow creating graph references.
 		* `the_seo_framework_robots` is now available.
 It's used to create a map of robots directives to generate.
 			* In effect, `the_seo_framework_robots_txt_pre` and `the_seo_framework_robots_txt_pro` are deprecated.
 		* `the_seo_framework_get_excerpt` is now available.
-It's used to get an excerpt, used before parsing the entire post content, for description generation.
+It's used to get an excerpt, right before parsing the entire post content, used by the description generator.
+			* There's also `the_seo_framework_description_excerpt`, but that is solely for the description generation.
+				* Actually, TODO: Revert this?
+Description\Excerpt is a helper class.
+This new filter adds nothing new, albeit it's at a lower level, which perhaps is better for future-proofing...
 	* **Deprecated:**
 		* `the_seo_framework_robots_disallow_queries`, use `the_seo_framework_robots` instead.
 		* `the_seo_framework_robots_txt_pre`, use `the_seo_framework_robots` instead.